Sign up for newsletter

 Sowing in punnets

-A punnet is a small container designed to raise seeds before they are planted into their final growing position.
+A punnet is a small container in which seeds are raised before they are planted into their final growing position.
 Sowing in punnets makes it easier to keep seeds moist and protected from pests.
 Small containers tend to warm up earlier than the ground in spring, and they allow the current crop to grow for longer in beds while the next crop of seedlings is getting started in punnets.
 Standard nursery punnets are only 5cm tall, but I prefer to use deep 8.5cm punnets for most larger vegetables to allow better root development before planting out.
 These can be sourced for free from nurseries with pot recycling programs.

 What seed raising mix should I use?

 Punnets are filled with seed raising mix that provides a moist but aerated environment for the seeds.
-Commercial seed raising mix has a light, sandy structure that provides ideal aeration and texture for seeds to germinate and is pasteurised for disease control, but it also contains few nutrients and dries out quickly, so seedlings either need to be transplanted quickly or provided with a liquid fertiliser.
-In hot weather the punnets may need watering many times each day which isn’t practical for most home gardeners.
+Commercial seed raising mix has a light, sandy texture that provides ideal aeration for seeds to germinate and is pasteurised for disease and weed control, but typically contains few nutrients, so seedlings either need to be transplanted quickly or provided with a liquid fertiliser.
+Commercial mixes dry out very quickly and in hot weather the punnets may need watering a few times a day which isn’t practical for most home gardeners.
 It’s also an extra cost, and comes wrapped in plastic and transported long distances.
 For these reasons I prefer to make my own seed raising mix using this recipe:

 3 parts sandy soil (or potting/seed raising mix) : 1 part compost or worm castings